24 Hours In Split: How To Enjoy Split In One Day

 - Car.
 There are many places to rent a car within Split and in outlying areas.

 - Private Transfers.
 They are much cheaper than you think and really help in busy periods.
 Get low rates here.
+Or look at how to get to Split from Zagreb here.

 - Parking.
 Split offers a variety of parking options.
 Some, but not all, hotels have their own private parking lots.
 Throughout the city, you can find various paid and unpaid parking lots, especially near shopping locations.
 Just be prepared for lots of traffic, high rates and minimal spaces.